Photo Credit: Utah Arts Festival

 As the first state-supported arts festival in the U.S., this treasured gathering has received recognition internationally, nationally, and locally.
 Notably, the UAF received the Utah Governor’s Leadership in the Arts Award and has been ranked in high regard from the likes of The Art Fair Sourcebook, National Endowment for the Arts, and the International Festival Events Association.

 Originally located on Main Street, the UAF moved to Triad Center in the ’80s (near the current Gateway mall) and afterwards to the Utah State Fairpark on Salt Lake City’s West Side.
-In 2003, it found its permanent home in Library and Washington Squares off of 400 South, an area which now spaciously hosts hundreds of caravan tents, five event stages, an array of food and beverage vendors, and over 1,000 volunteers.
+In 2003, it found its permanent home in Library and Washington Squares off 400 South, an area which now spaciously hosts hundreds of caravan tents, five event stages, an array of food and beverage vendors, and over 1,000 volunteers.
 The festival staff strives for the most outstanding production and display it can possibly provide to uphold the excellence of fine art.
-Held in the middle of June every Summer, the 47th annual festival will span June 23–25, 2023.
+Held in the middle of June every Summer, the 48th annual festival will span June 28-30, 2024.
 Despite heavy foot traffic, the square will still be big enough for dance parties, lounging around, and picnics.

 Promoting Diverse Artists and Performers